International University of Japan

-In any given academic year there are students from about 50 countries.
-This diversity is accentuated by the fact that there are only 310 total students on campus.
-The diversity was celebrated as part of IUJ's 25th anniversary through a Guinness World Record record breaking attempt - "The most nationalities in a sauna (50)".
+Each year, IUJ welcomes students from more than 50 countries, maintaining a close-knit community of around 310 students.
+Its diversity was highlighted during the university’s 25th anniversary with a Guinness World Record attempt for "the most nationalities in a sauna (50)".

 History

 IUJ was founded in 1982 by representatives of business, government and world organizations.
-It was established with extensive support from Japan’s industrial, financial and educational communities as well as from the local community.
+It was established with extensive support from Japan's industrial, financial and educational communities as well as from the local community.

-IUJ is Japan's first graduate-school-only university (no undergraduate campus), and the first to use English only in the classroom.
+IUJ is Japan's first graduate-school-only university and the first to use English-medium education (EMI) in the classroom.

 The Graduate School of International Relations (GSIR) was the first school at IUJ.
-Leading supporters IUJ’s foundation included the Japan Association of Corporate Executives, Japan Federation of Economic Organizations, Industrial Bank of Japan, Japan Chamber of Commerce and Industry and Japan Foreign Trade Council.
+Leading supporters IUJ's foundation included the Japan Association of Corporate Executives, Japan Federation of Economic Organizations, Industrial Bank of Japan, Japan Chamber of Commerce and Industry, and Japan Foreign Trade Council.

 In 1988, the Graduate School of International Management (GSIM) was established in collaboration with the Amos Tuck School of Business at Dartmouth College, United States, as the first US-style business school in Japan, and the first MBA to teach only in English.
 In that same year, the Matsushita Library & Information Center (MLIC) was established with an endowment from the Matsushita International Foundation, now called the Kinoshita Matsushita Memorial Foundation (KMMF).

 Structure

 IUJ comprises two graduate schools: the Graduate School of International Relations (GSIR) and the Graduate School of International Management (GSIM).
-Both schools offer Master’s degree programs.
+Both schools offer Master's degree programs, the GSIR offers PhD degree programs.

 The university runs two research institutes: The IUJ Research Institute based on campus and The Center for Global Communications (GLOCOM) located in Tokyo.
 GLOCOM was established in spring of 1991 as a social science institute specializing in the study of information society and Japan.
 GLOCOM's research focuses on the social, economic and cultural impacts of new communications technologies.

 Academic programs

 Degree programs

-IUJ offers only Master’s degree programs.
-To apply, applicants must have finished a 4-year bachelor's program or equivalent, and be able to study in the English Language.
-Those applying to the MBA must also submit a GMAT form.
+IUJ offers Master's degree programs and a PhD degree program.